Newport Railway, Scotland: From 1900

-The Newport Company was absorbed by the North British Railway on 6 August 1900.
+The Newport Railway Company was absorbed by the North British Railway on 6 August 1900 by the North British Railway (General Powers) Act 1900 (63 & 64 Vict. c. ccix).

 By April 1910 the passenger train service was 21 trains each way daily.

 A train derailed at Wormit on 28 May 1955.
 It was a school special excursion returning from Tayport to Dundee; an LMS class 5 steam engine running tender first derailed on the sharp curve emerging from the tunnel.
 Three persons were killed and 42 injured.
 Excessive speed on the curve was the immediate cause, and both the driver and the guard had been drinking.

 The road bridge, and closure

 The Newport-on-Tay branch, as it had become, enjoyed a high level of patronage, and the existence of the Tay (Rail) Bridge enabled daily commuter travel to Dundee.
 In the late 1950s it became obvious that this monopoly position had a limited life, as the Tay Road Bridge began to be constructed.

 The line from Leuchars to Tayport had closed in 1956, and Tayport was served from the Wormit end by the branch.
 On 22 May 1966 the section of the branch from Newport East to Tayport was closed, although Tayport station remained open to issue tickets on the replacement bus service, and to handle parcels.
-The remainder of the branch was to be closed on 6 January 1969, but it was delayed when the Local Authority demanded the provision of a turning circle for buses at Wormit station; finally the entire branch closed on 5 May 1969.
+The remainder of the branch was to be closed on 6 January 1969, but it was delayed when the local authority demanded the provision of a turning circle for buses at Wormit station; finally the entire branch closed on 5 May 1969.